-Depository institutions' deposits represent the reserve and service-related balances, such as required clearing balances, in the accounts that depository institutions hold at the Bank.
+Depository institutions' deposits represent the reserve and service-related balances in the accounts that depository institutions hold at the Bank.
 The interest rates paid on required reserve balances and excess balances are determined by the Board of Governors, based on an FOMC-established target range for the federal funds rate.
 Interest payable is reported as a component of "Interest payable to depository institutions" in the Statements of Condition.

 The Term Deposit Facility (TDF) consists of deposits with specific maturities held by eligible institutions at the Reserve Banks.
 The Reserve Banks pay interest on these deposits at interest rates determined by auction.
 Interest payable is reported as a component of "Interest payable to depository institutions" in the Statements of Condition.
-There were no deposits held by the Bank under the TDF at December 31, 2012 and 2011.
+There were no deposits held by the Bank under the TDF at December 31, 2013 and 2012.